 Yup, adorable Meekah showed up for three days for short, lively Fear Free demonstrations.
 (Thanks, Meekah's awesome two-legged person, Ashley Irvin!)
 She was nervous in the beginning, but got relaxed with frequent treats.
 Yes, Fear Free is partly tasty food.

 What did Meekah, Ashley and Dr. Bloom do?
-What DIDN'T they do?
+What didn't they do?

 Let's start with the picture above, which shows our canine comrade sporting a bandana sprayed 15 minutes before the visit with Adaptil.
 "It takes some time for the alcohol carrier in the pheromone spray to evaporate before exposing pets to it," explains Dr. Bloom.

-Dr. Bloom says he enters an exam room, greats the pet owner, ignores the dog while putting a bandana on the pooch, and then lets the patient chill for a bit while he talks up the client.
+Dr. Bloom says he enters an exam room, greets the pet owner, ignores the dog while putting a bandana on the pooch, and then lets the patient chill for a bit while he talks up the client.

 Read my plaque

-Another thing clients can do in Dr. Bloom's Fear Free certified practice?
+Another thing clients can do in Dr. Bloom's Fear Free-certified practice?
 Read all about how a veterinary visit is different in a facility that focuses on low-stress care.
-(That's Dr. Bloom's own handout our mock client is reading.)
+(That's Dr. Bloom's own handout our mock client above is reading.)
 "It talks about how your experience will be different today," he says.
 "Calming music playing, pheromones, doctor approaches calmly and slowly and may ignore your pet at the beginning just to allow time for your pet to get accustomed to us."